<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 How Do I Get There?

 Our pick is traveling by train.
-Not only is it an adventure (at one point, be sure to stare out the windows to see the gorgeously green, mountainous countryside dotted with quaint villages speeding past you), but it’s also a good option for volunteers who call the city of Iasi their home.
-You can also take a long distance bus to Brasov from Iasi.
+Not only is it an adventure (at one point, be sure to stare out the windows to see the gorgeously green, mountainous countryside dotted with quaint villages speeding past you), but you'll also find bus routes from the main cities in Romania.
+We've pulled a couple more resources for routes our ILP volunteers are typically taking.

 Getting Here From Iasi

-It’s about a 10-12 hour train or bus ride, which makes it a good pick for an overnight option.
-You can leave Iasi in the evening, and arrive in Brasnov in the morning.
-Perfect.
-Plus, tickets are only about 13-18 Euros which we also love.
+It’s about an 8 hour train or bus ride, which makes it a good pick for an overnight option.
+You can leave Iasi in the evening, and arrive in Brasov in the morning.
+There are multiple bus and train routes to check out.

 Getting Around Brasov